You are currently viewing Triple Meeting: Executive, Informal, and Special Sessions

 3. Pre-Determined Outcomes

 All budgets were tentatively adopted on May 18, 2026.
 The June 22 hearings were legally required formalities.
-Citizens had no meaningful opportunity to influence the budgets.
+Citizens had no meaningful opportunity to influence the budgets — and none attempted to.

 4. Seconding Pattern